 - Dornfelder was originally used as a key blending grape to amplify color compounds in Germany’s paler red wines, but it is now frequently used as a stand-alone variety.

-- Dornfelder’s dual appeal to the last-minute picnic packer and German red wine connoisseur is understandable, running the wine gamut from light-bodied, fruit-filled, and immensely approachable to showcasing a serious side with a full body while leaning heavily into oak-induced influences.
+- Dornfelder’s dual appeal to the last-minute picnic packer and German red wine connoisseur is understandable, running the wine gamut from light-bodied, fruit-filled, and immensely approachable to showcasing a serious side with a medium body while leaning heavily into oak-induced influences.

 Want to read more about Dornfelder?
 Try reading these books!

 - Wine Grapes: A Complete Guide to 1,368 Vine Varieties, Including Their Origins and Flavours.
 Jancis Robinson 2012

 - Wine.
 Years.
 People.
 Events.
 Massandra Wine Collection 2010